The Sapporo Snow Festival (Sapporo Yuki Matsuri) is a major snow and ice festival in Hokkaido, held in early February at Sapporo's Odori Park.

 What is the Sapporo Snow Festival?

-How Sculptures are Made for the Sapporo Snow Festival
+How the Large Snow Sculptures at the Sapporo Snow Festival Are Made

-The snow used for a giant snow sculpture can pile up to a 4 to a 5-story building, and fill 600 trucks.
+The snow used for a giant snow sculpture can pile up to a four to five-story building and fill 600 trucks.
 Clean snow is collected from areas around Sapporo for a total volume of about 6,000 trucks.

 On the location of the sculpture, the snow is piled up using heavy machinery, and a scaffold is built.
 The snow is then bound and stabilized.
 After creating a rough shape with heavy machinery, the statue is brought to life by hand.